 For this article, we will tell you all about why rabbits are great as pets compared to other animals.

 Rabbits are not a very common answer you hear when it comes to pet animals.
-However, to those who actually have rabbits as their pets, they say that these furry hopping creatures are actually fun to be around.
+However, those who have rabbits as their pets say that these furry hopping creatures are actually fun to be around.

 Some facts about rabbits

 The average size of a bunny rabbit is around 1.6 to 2.7 kg only.
 They are fairly harmless and do not cause much nuisance inside your home since they are generally quiet animals.
 You can keep them inside your home without worrying that they might make a mess.

 Rabbits like to stay in their nests.

 Any large cage that is big enough for the rabbit to move and hop around in will make a good home for it.
 The cage has to be spacious and sanitary to ensure comfort and safety for the animal.